kjmath/portfolio/_projects/ceramic-nozzle-dev.md

 The temperature then decreases after the laser holder falls away and the excess heat is distributed through the large heat capacity of the motor case.
 Then, the temperature increases again as the heat from the hot combustion gases soaks through the nozzle to the bond line.
 After the initial peak in thermocouple temperature due to the flame leakage, the agreement between the thermocouple data and the simulation is surprisingly good.
-This suggests that the alumia-silicate material is behaving as expected, and has acceptable thermal performance in the context of a rocket nozzle for a small, long-endurance motor.
+This suggests that the alumina-silicate material is behaving as expected, and has acceptable thermal performance in the context of a rocket nozzle for a small, long-endurance motor.

 ![temp-compare]({{ site.baseurl }}/assets/images/ceramic-nozzle-dev/temp-compare.png){:width="100%"}{: .align-center}
 <figcaption>The simulated bond line temperature shows good agreement with the thermocouple data after the initial temperature peak due to flame leakage around the laser holder before it released.</figcaption>{: .text-center}